 - Implemented permanent sprayers on the tooling die by attaching them to a threading rod for more consistent and precise cleaning of the side table during the stamping process.
 Previously, the placement of the sprayer was set by the stamping operator in the press and this could vary depending on the individual.
 The sprayer attached to the die established a permanent location that was controlled by our in-die programming.

 - Introduced a “vacuum like” operation into the last station of the tooling die.
-This provides a thorough removal of all plastic debris for output and final inspection of the part.
+This provides a thorough removal of all plastic debris for final output.